- Records Policy

 - a grade of 2.0 or higher on a 4.0 scale, the credits will be accepted in transfer.

 - a grade below 2.0 on a 4.0 scale, the credits will not be accepted in transfer.
 With the exception of LCC General Education Core requirements, the student may petition the departmental chairperson of his or her academic department to waive a degree or certificate course requirement(s) in which he or she has previously earned the 1.0-1.5 or "D".
 Waiver of a course requirement does not provide credit for a course.
-The department chair will notify the Enrollment Services/Registrars Office of waivers.
+The department chair will notify the Registrar's Office of waivers.

 - a grade of "Pass," may be accepted in transfer only if it can be documented that "Pass" represents competency at a 2.0 level or higher and will be recorded as P-Z course credits.
 With departmental approval, the limitation on the use of P-Z course credits for an LCC degree or certificate may be waived when incoming P-Z credits are directly related to the degree or certificate in a course of study.